Samillion/ModernZ/README.md

 2. **Add the locales to mpv**

-Copy the downloaded `modernz-locale.json` file to your mpv's `/script-opts` folder.
+Copy the downloaded `modernz-locale.json` file to your mpv `/script-opts` folder.

 3. **Choose your language**

-4. Adjust or add the `language` option in `modernz.conf` file
+Adjust or add the `language` option in your `modernz.conf` to your preferred language.

 ```EditorConfig
 # Example configuration in modernz.conf